tournament-js/interlude/Readme.md

 # Functional JavaScript Programming
-The aim of this module (unlike many similar helper libraries) is not to replace/alias ES5 methods, nor stuff Array.prototype full of helper methods, nor try to avoid using JS semantics for another language's.
+The aim of this module (unlike many similar helper libraries) is not: to replace/alias ES5 methods, stuff Array.prototype full of helper methods, try to avoid using JS semantics for another language's.
-Instead, it exports higher order additions to go with the ES5 methods to simplify common boilerplate code.
+Instead, it exports simple higher order additions to go with the ES5 methods to simplify common boilerplate code.

 Currently, only a preview version is available on npm, but docs, tests, and additions are coming.